Skip to main content

 Security considerations

-Untrusted codemods: Never run codemods from untrusted sources with capabilities enabled without reviewing the code first.
+Untrusted codemods: Never run codemods from untrusted sources with fs (unrestricted), fetch, or child_process enabled without reviewing the code first.
+The default sandboxed fs is designed so that even a malicious codemod can’t exfiltrate data outside the target directory.

 Next steps